 I love discussing ways to be happy at home and have one simple tip for my “one small thing” this month.
 So let’s get to the goodies.
 Are you ready?
 It’s as easy as this.
 Use your pretty things.

 I’ve thought of so many ways to word that one tip but I kept going back to that simple phrase.
 Use your pretty things.
 So let me explain.
 About five years ago when we were stationed in Okinawa my neighbor who was a fellow decor enthusiast came over to my house.

 We were in an all-white rental and I was really using my creative chops to really my house.
-I was showing my neighbor a table setting that I had set up for the holidays with a beautiful set of gold plated bamboo flatware I had found on eBay for a great price.
+I was showing my neighbor a table setting with a beautiful set of gold-plated bamboo flatware I had found on eBay for a great price.
 I told her it was for holidays and special occasions and pointed out a creative solution for its storage in our small kitchen.

 She said something that has stuck with me ever since and was really quite profound.